Servideska/HPC/doc.zih.tu-dresden.de/docs/contrib/content_rules.md

 For several reasons it is important to preserve URLs within this documentation, e.g., pages with description of specific hardware might be used as references in papers.
-Therefore, existing pages shall not be renamed oder moved on directory level.
+Therefore, existing pages shall not be renamed or moved on directory level.
 Outdated pages are marked with "Outdated" tag and moved to the archive by changing the page's navigation entry in the `mkdocs.yaml` file.

 ### Markdown